We know how Covid-19 has changed the habits of diners in 2020. Here's what will change, and what will remain changed in 2021.

 Local is the new sustainable

-There is a growing sense of community and support for local businesses and suppliers, and a desire to unite and help local communities overcome these difficult times.
+There is a growing sense of community and support for local businesses and suppliers, and a desire to come together and help local communities get through these challenging times.
 People will also prefer locally sourced foods that represent belonging.
-In the catering trends, typical and culturally representative dishes will have more space.
+Typical and culturally representative dishes will have more space in restaurant trends.

-Unsurprisingly, the demand for safer and more socially distant outdoor dining will induce restaurateurs to invest in new outdoor spaces and creative experiences.
-These new or improved spaces will also create the closest thing to a pre-pandemic dining experience for the post-pandemic.
+It's no surprise that the demand for safer, more socially distant outdoor dining will lead restaurateurs to invest in new outdoor spaces and creative experiences.
+These new or improved spaces will also create the closest thing to a pre-pandemic dining experience post-pandemic.

 Simplified and "private" menus

-To minimize food waste and simplify things for restaurants, among the restaurant trends the winning ones will include narrower and smaller menus, with an emphasis on daily specials, to expand menus when needed.
-Corporate banquets and group dinners are clearly on the decline, with a simultaneous increase in restricted and private meals.
-Hotels with restaurants they will go strong, being able to count on the option of delivering lunches and dinners to the room to be enjoyed safely.
+To minimize food waste and make things easier for restaurants, successful restaurant trends will include narrower and smaller menus, with an emphasis on daily specials, to expand menus when necessary.
+Group banquets and corporate dinners are clearly decreasing, with a simultaneous increase in small and private meals.
+Hotels with restaurants they will go strong, being able to count on the option of in-room delivery of lunches and dinners to be enjoyed safely.

 Catering trend: in summary

-Restaurateurs will continue to add new outdoor dining experiences, even when it's colder.
+Restaurateurs will continue to add new outdoor dining experiences, even as the weather gets colder.
 Expect to see each outdoor space reinvented to create unique guest experiences.
-Small winter gardens where you can enjoy brunch, afternoon tea and cocktails in a safe little bubble.
-Packages of "picnic lunch" to be collected on the fly to consume them during walks or bike rides.
+Small conservatories where you can enjoy brunch, afternoon tea and cocktails in a safe little bubble.
+“Picnic lunch” packages to pick up on the fly and then consume during walks or bike rides.

 Spaces for more intimate and highly personalized events.
-Micro-weddings outdoors.
-Especially the atmospheres, those will count more than ever.
-Consumers will see more heated rooftop tents, with high-quality audio and playlists to create the perfect atmosphere.
-Restaurateurs and bar owners will focus on lighting, greenery, landscaping, heating, cooling and views whenever possible.
+Outdoor micro-weddings.
+Above all the atmospheres, those will count more than ever.
+Consumers will see more heated tents on rooftops, with high-quality audio and playlists to create perfect atmospheres.
+Restaurateurs and bar owners will address lighting, landscaping, landscaping, heating, cooling and landscaping whenever possible.